groonga/groonga-normalizer-mysql/README.md

 ## Description

-Groonga-normalizer-mysql is a groonga plugin.
+groonga-normalizer-mysql is a groonga plugin.
 It provides MySQL compatible normalizers and a custom normalizer to groonga.

 MySQL compatible normalizers are `NormalizerMySQLGeneralCI` and